-We liaise closely with Key Stage 2 colleagues and the Student Affairs team to provide a smooth transition from Primary to Senior.
+We liaise closely with Key Stage 2 colleagues and the Student Affairs team to provide a smooth transition from Primary to Secondary.

 As part of a broad and balanced curriculum the students study English, mathematics, science, ICT, geography, history, a language (Arabic, French or Bahasa), design and technology, art and design, performing arts, physical education, and Islamic studies or personal, social and health education.